Paradise Lost: Composition

 It is uncertain when Milton composed Paradise Lost.
 John Aubrey (1626–1697), Milton's contemporary and biographer, says that it was written between 1658 and 1663.
 However, parts of the poem had likely been in development since Milton was young.
 Having gone blind in 1652, Milton wrote Paradise Lost entirely through dictation with the help of amanuenses and friends.
 He was often ill, suffering from gout, and suffering emotionally after the early death of his second wife, Katherine Woodcock, in 1658, and their infant daughter.
 The image of Milton dictating the poem to his daughters became a popular subject for paintings, especially in the Romantic period.

-The Milton scholar John Leonard also notes that Milton "did not at first plan to write a biblical epic".
+Milton scholar John Leonard notes that Milton "did not at first plan to write a biblical epic".
 Since epics were typically written about heroic kings and queens (and with pagan gods), Milton originally envisioned his epic to be based on a legendary Saxon or British king like the legend of King Arthur.
 Leonard speculates that the English Civil War interrupted Milton's earliest attempts to start his "epic [poem] that would encompass all space and time".

 Publication

-In the 1667 version of Paradise Lost, the poem was divided into ten books.
-However, in the 1674 edition, the text was reorganized into twelve books.
-In later printing, "Arguments" (brief summaries) were inserted at the beginning of each book.
+The 1667 version of Paradise Lost divided the poem into ten books.
+However, in the 1674 edition, the text was reorganised into twelve books.
+Later printings inserted "Arguments" (brief summaries) at the beginning of each book.
 Milton's previous work had been printed by Matthew Simmons who was favoured by radical writers.
 However, he died in 1654 and the business was then run by Mary Simmons.
 Milton had not published work with the Simmons printing business for twenty years.
 Mary was increasingly relying on her son Samuel to help her manage the business and the first book that Samuel Simmons registered for publication in his name was Paradise Lost in 1667.